mattyoung101/omicron2d/docs/Notes.md

 # General notes
-Mainly contains questions and answers and stuff.
+Contains some notes and information about the RoboCup server and other Omicron2D related stuff.

 ## Synch mode?
 Unclear what this is.
 Nothing in the 2003 manual or the new website.
 Both librcsc and WrightEagle implement it,